-Detailed intstructions for the seminars will be published on LiveatLund and emailed to you.
-We encourage students to join all seminars in their group.
+Guidelines for the thesis examination seminars can be found on the Thesis Portal on Canvas.
+The thesis seminars are open to the public and we encourage students to join all seminars in their group.
 The examination seminars are usually a lot more enjoyable when a group of students participate.
 It can also mean a lot for the author and the opponent to have the support of their peers.

 6. Receive your grade

-The teacher has three weeks to decide on a grade and report it to Graduate School.
+The teacher has 15 working days to decide on a grade and report it to Graduate School.
 Most likely, you will know if you pass or fail right after the seminar, but this is not always the case.
 When you have received a passing grade, you may take a few days to make minor corrections (spelling and grammar) and then upload your thesis in LUP Student Papers.
-Please note that reporting the thesis grade includes several steps and might therefore take a few days.
+Please note that reporting the thesis grade in Ladok includes several steps and might therefore take a few days to process.

 Upcoming thesis submissions